Graduate Academic Regulations

-Time Limits.
 All work credited toward a graduate degree must be completed within seven years.
+For the Ed.D. in Curriculum and Leadership, all work toward the degree must be completed within 10 years.
 Extension of time may be granted only on conditions beyond the control of the student.
 In each instance a formal statement outlining the conditions upon which the extension of time is requested should be addressed to the director of the specific graduate program.

 Applications for graduation should be submitted in CougarNet through the Enrollment Services Tab one semester prior to the anticipated semester of completion; the last day of classes of the prior term is the final deadline for submission.
 A non-refundable graduation fee of $60 is required whether or not participating in the ceremony.
 Fee will be applied to student's account during the first month of their intended graduation term and must be paid by midterm.
 Students participating in the graduation ceremony are required to have the appropriate graduation regalia - i.e. cap, gown and hood.

 Candidacy requirements must be completed no later than the official graduation candidacy deadline of the intended term of graduation.
 Candidacy requirements are: